esbenscriver/EstimateOneToOneMatching/README.md

 The model and estimator are implemented in JAX.
 We leverage the [SQUAREM](https://github.com/esbenscriver/squarem-JAXopt) accelerator to efficiently solve the systemt of fixed-point equations that characterize the equilibrium transfers.
 Finally, we rely on the [JAXopt](https://github.com/google/jaxopt) implementation of implicit differentiation when calculating the gradient of the log-likelihood function automatically.

+The matching market consists of agent of type X and Y on both sides of the market.
+Each agent chose who they want to match with.
 The match-specific deterministic payoffs of the agents of type X and Y are given as

 $$
     v^{X}_{xy} = z^{X}_{xy} \beta^{X} + t_{xy}, \\\\